BRC Website Home

 Eventually, in the early 1960s, Sydenham was acquired by the Enfield Veteran and Vintage Vehicle Society, and ownership was later transferred to the QRS.
 The loco was temporarily stored at Luton before delivery to Quainton in April 1969.

 Sydenham forms an interesting link with former days at Quainton Road Station, in that traffic on the Brill Tramway was worked by two Aveling and Porter locomotives between 1872 and 1894.
 They were single-cylinder machines and had a maximum speed of about 8 mph, taking about an hour to travel the 6 miles from Quainton Road to Brill.
 One of these locomotives was displayed in the London Transport Museum at Covent Garden.
 Whilst that museum was refurnished, No. 807, was put on display at Quainton, and remains at Quainton for the present.

 Sydenham was loaned to the North Kent Industrial Locomotive Society (Chatham Dockyard) initially for up to 12 years in return for them restoring her to full working order.
 This was a good opportunity to have her restored by an experienced team at no cost to Quainton.
 She was originally due to return permanently in 2009.
 Her stay at Chatham was extended until 2014.

 During the loan period Sydenham returned to Quainton once for a "Grand Steam and Vintage Vehicle Show" on the 17 and 18 September 2005.
 In September 2012 she visited the East Anglian Railway Museum, at Chappel & Wakes Colne, for their "Small Engines" event.
 Sydenham was joined there by former Quainton resident Blue Circle.
 On the 23rd May 2014 Sydenham returned to Quainton at the end of her loan period.
-She is currently being asessed for another 10-year overhaul.
+She is currently being assessed for another 10-year overhaul, with tubes removed ready for a boiler inspection.

 |Builder :-||Aveling and Porter||Date Built :-||1895||Works No. :-||3567|